silva-danilo/ladder/README.md

-Functions for web scraping test.
+Functions for web scraping demo.